-The Company's financial instruments portfolio, including derivatives, disclosed in Note E.3 Investments of the financial statements, represents a major part of the Company's total assets.
+The Company's financial instruments portfolio, including derivatives, disclosed in Note E.3 Investments of the financial statements, represents a major part of the Company's total asset.
 These financial instruments are either carried at fair value in accordance with IAS 39 or such fair value is disclosed in the notes to the financial statements.
 The Company assesses the market activity in order to determine the classification and the appropriate valuation method for financial instruments in its portfolio.
 The fair value of financial instruments traded on active market is determined using the market observable prices.
-A significant part of the financial instruments consists of illiquid or non-quoted instruments, classified under IFRS 13 as Level 2 and Level 3 of the fair value hierarchy.
-Fair values of these instruments are based on valuation models that use inputs and assumptions other than quoted prices included within Level 1 that are either observable or unobservable (as described in Note C.1.30.7 Fair value measurements).
-The determination of the fair value of these financial instruments involves higher degree of management judgment and estimate applied in the valuation models and due to this fact this area requires significant audit effort.
+A significant part of the financial instruments consists of illiquid or nonquoted instruments, classified under IFRS 13 as Level 2 and Level 3 of the fair value hierarchy.
+Fair values of these instruments are based on valuation models that use inputs and assumptions other than quoted prices included within Level 1 that are either observable or unobservable (as Note C.1.30.7 described in Fair value measurements).
+The determination of the fair value of these financial instruments involves higher degree of management judgment and estimate applied in the valuation models, including assessment of implication of Covid-19 pandemics as disclosed in Note D.11 Covid-19 implications and assessment of IBOR reform impact as disclosed in Note C.1.30.7 Fair value measurements.
+Due to this fact this area requires significant audit effort.